visitworld123/Twin-sight/README.md

 In config.yaml, you can change the hyper-parameters and some settings.
 In our experiments, we use wandb as the default tool to record the running metrics like Acc and Loss. **Change recording tool:** If you want to use tensorboard to record, you can set `record_tool = 'tensorboard`.

-Please refer to the `./configs/default.py` file for the list of parameters.
+Please refer to the `./configs/default.py` file for the list of hyper-parameters.
 We list some main parameters and its meaning for  quick start.

 You can set these parameters by modify  `default.py` or a new `yaml` file and use it by `python main.py --config_file xxx.yaml` to indicate a certain config file.